tureus/parquet-rs/parquet_derive/README.md

 # parquet_derive-rs

-A create for automatically deriving `RecordWriter` for arbitrary, _simple_ structs.
+A crate for automatically deriving `RecordWriter` for arbitrary, _simple_ structs.
 This does not generate writers for nested structures but it will work great for shallow structures.

 ## Usage
 Add this to your Cargo.toml: